TheDrBee/oSCILLAtor/README.md

 - `transition ChangeOwner(new_owner : ByStr20)`: here everybody can change the owner to any address, which is very dangerous and **should not be done**
 - `transition ChangeOwnerByOwnerOnly(new_owner : ByStr20)`: here only the onwer can change the ownership.
 This is better, yet **still problematic** as the `new_owner` might be wrong (a typo is enough...), and thus the contract will have either a wrong owner, or even worse a non-existing owner.
-- The suggested way of transfering ownership, see [Scilla Documentation](https://scilla.readthedocs.io/en/latest/scilla-tips-and-tricks.html#transfer-contract-ownership) -- **use this in practice**:
+- The suggested way of transfering ownership, see [Scilla Documentation](https://scilla.readthedocs.io/en/latest/scilla-tips-and-tricks.html#transfer-contract-ownership) -- **use this in practice**, see the 'Ownership Template' in [Templates](#templates):

   1. The current owner proposes (stages) a new owner: `transition RequestOwnershipTransfer(new_owner : ByStr20)`